jpooksy/paradime-dbt-nba-challenge/README.md

 - SQL and dbt™ to transform _stg_player_game_logs_ and _stg_common_player_info_ to understand playoff and regular season performance by individual players
 - SQL and dbt™ to transform _stg_common_player_info_ for insights on NBA players' college backgrounds.
+- SQL and dbt™ to transform _stg_team_stats_by_season_ for insights on NBA Team's playoff historical playoff performance.

 ## Visualizations
 ### Team Playoff Appearances